GABRYCA/GABRYCA/README.md

 ### 💖 Support me

-If you like my work and want to show some appreciation, you can buy me a coffee or send me a donation via PayPal.
+If you like my work and want to show some appreciation, you can <a href="https://ko-fi.com/anonymousgca">buy me a coffee</a> or send me a donation via <a href="https://www.paypal.com/paypalme/AnonymousGCA">PayPal</a>.
 Your support means a lot to me and helps me continue creating awesome projects.
 Thank you! ☕

 <hr>
 <br>